RadicalTray/rp2350_compilation_fix/README.md

 # RP2350 + LAN8651 Arduino Compilation Fix

-Must place `board.json` files in `boards/` and specify the path to RP2040POE in `platformio.ini` for variants.
+Place `board.json` files in `boards/` and specify the path to RP2040POE in `platformio.ini` for variants.

 Replace `PIN_SPIETH_*` in `pins_arduino.h` from variants with `PIN_SPI1_*`.
 (To use SPI1)